Equelister/To-Do-App/README.md

 ### What is it about?

-It is a simple ToDo App written in C# language with ASP NET framework in MVC design pattern.
+It is a simple To Do App written in C# language with ASP NET framework in MVC design pattern.

 <a class="" href="">LIVE Website (Not implemented yet)</a>